 At the end of the ceremony the assembly rise and The National Anthem is again played.
 Her Majesty then departs and everyone moves out into the Quadrangle for congratulations and photographs.
 The occasion has been for all concerned a wonderful experience and an event they will not forget in a hurry.Filed under British Royals

-Tagged Elizabeth II, Investiture, Protocol.
+Tagged Elizabeth II of the United Kingdom, Investiture, Protocol.